 Next to the drawer there’s a hinged lid that hides both mirror and practical compartments.
 Whether you use it as a dressing table, desk or sideboard, you can combine it with other furniture in the series.

-Built-in mirror with hidden storage space that helps you organize your jewelry and makeup.
+Built-in mirror with hidden storage space that helps you organise your jewellery and make-up.

 Drawer stops prevent the drawer from being pulled out too far.